conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 ![Application permissions on RBAC screen](/images/changelog/platform/v31/app-permission-rbac.png)

-### Features: Exchange ✨
+### Exchange ✨

-**Exchange** is a new Conduktor Product aimed at helping you share your data securely with your partners.
+**Exchange** is a new Conduktor Product aimed at helping you share your data securely with your external partners.
 Check the associated [Exchange Product page](https://conduktor.io/exchange) for more information.

 #### Partner Zones